 Catherine is currently overseeing the patient and public involvement for a Department of Health and Social Care responsive research unit ‘Health Protection and Improvement with Operational Research’ (HAPIOR) led by Professor Alec Morton, University of Strathclyde and Professor Martin Utley, University College London.
-HAPIOR is focusing on policy and methodology relating to vaccination and antibiotics.
-It will offer research and advice about how decisions should be made, not what decisions should be made (about a particular vaccine or drug).
-This includes consideration of which social values should inform investment and disinvestment decisions in health protection programmes of this nature.
+HAPIOR is focusing on policy and methodology relating to vaccination and antibiotics, including consideration of which social values should inform investment and disinvestment decisions in health protection programmes.

-Catherine also worked with the National Institute for Health and Care Excellence (NICE) to review the social value judgement principles which underpin their decisions on how health and social care resources are allocated.
-She helped Citizens Council members explore and articulate what they understand by equity and efficiency in this context and what other values should shape NICE’s approach.
+Previously, Catherine worked with the National Institute for Health and Care Excellence (NICE) to review the social value judgement principles which underpin their resource allocation decisions.
+She helped the Citizens Council explore and articulate what they understand by equity and efficiency in this context and what other values should shape NICE’s approach.
 Read more about the Citizens Council meeting and the public consultation on social values here.